Nighttime Ninja Leads to Fun Activities!

 Here are some things to try, whether you're at home, school, bookstore, or library:

 • Ninja Day---Being a ninja takes training!
-Plan activities that get kids to think beyond the ninja/martial arts stereotypes...get them to practice and concentrate by pretending to be different animals, or be still as a rock or tall like a tree.
+Plan activities that get kids to think beyond the ninja/martial arts stereotypes...get them to practice and concentrate by pretending to be different animals, or to be still as a rock or stand tall like a tree.
 You'll be surprised at how good they can be at this, and how quiet and absorbed they can get in what they're doing.

-• Ninja Puppets---Create stick puppets for the story.
+• Ninja Puppets---Create stick puppets for the Nighttime Ninja story.
 Cut the figures out on double pieces of flat cardboard, and then color or paint them.
 Glue the two halves together (this will also serve to strengthen the cardboard).
 Use a chopstick or ruler inserted between the cardboard layers as a handle.
-(See Barbara's blog for more cardboard inspiration.)
+(See Barbara's blog for more cardboard activity inspiration.)

 • Ninja Stories---Write your own ninja adventure stories and draw pictures to go along with it!
 Let your imagination run wild!

 • Ninja Scavenger Hunt---Use ninja-related words to create an alphabet search.

 • Ninja Parade---Get all dressed up as ninjas, find some traditional Japanese music, and make a parade.

 • Ninja Display---Create a bulletin board or table display of real or imagined ninja items and information: facts, books, action figures, and more.

 • How is a Book Made?---Ask students to think about the process of creating a picture book: idea, concept, writing, art, revisions, printing, and so on.
 What kind of work goes into creating a book?